guptam/kylo-docs-test/KyloDeploymentGuide.rst

 Java Requirements
 -----------------

-Data Lake Accelerator requires Java 8 for NiFi, thinkbig-ui, and thinkbig-services.
+Kylo requires Java 8 for NiFi, thinkbig-ui, and thinkbig-services.
 If you already have Java 8 installed as the system level Java you have the option to leverage that.